 Maggie is a Fellow of the City & Guilds Institute, a trustee of the Kerry Nicholls Dance Company and a Governor of the South Bank Arts Centre.

-Applicants shortlisted for interview will be notified by 19 February 2021.
+Applicants shortlisted for interview will be notified by 28 February 2022.
 References for the shortlisted candidates will be requested prior to interviews.
-Interviews will be conducted (by video) at the end of February 2021.
+Interviews will be conducted (by video) during March 2022.

 The selection panel will interview the shortlisted candidates and take the final decision on which applicant will receive the Scholarship.